A picture containing logo

 Graduate Supervisions

-I cherish many types of collaboration with MA and PhD students.
 As well as supervising research projects and comprehensive field preparations, I have worked with most of the students and postdoctoral fellows listed below: organizing workshops, symposia, and conferences, preparing monographs and co-edited volumes for publication, and conducting field research in German archives.

 Current Ph.D.
-Dissertation Supervisions (primary supervisions only)
+Dissertation Supervision

-1. Lief Dubin, “Becoming German: The Development of Nationalism and National Identity in Württemberg, 1859–1871” (entered PhD program 2019, ABD)
+1. Lief Dubin, “Icons and Antonyms of the Nation in German Satirical Cartoons, 1848–1918” (entered PhD program 2019, ABD)

 [Back to Top]